Groups, befriending and counselling

 For carers who are deaf or hard of hearing, writing a letter or even an email can be ideal for those who want a lighter befriending option that fits in with their caring role.

-Our Volunteer and Befriending Coordinator, Catherine Ellis said “It can make a world of difference to connect with someone who has some idea of what you’re going through.
+Our Volunteer Coordinator, Joe Cobb said “It can make a world of difference to connect with someone who has some idea of what you’re going through.
 Developing the befriending service in this way will help us to build more relationships with isolated carers.
 The current pandemic and continued restrictions can make everyone feel lonely and has meant that we continue to be physically distanced from each other.
 This leaves many carers feeling further disconnected.

 Our volunteer befrienders are matched to carers to provide companionship and emotional support and give them information on a range of activities and services that can help them increase their confidence and sociability.”